Pull-back and push-forward functors for holonomic modules over Cherednik algebras: Introduction

 \subsection{Preservation of holonomicity}

-Once the case of an open (or closed) embedding is understood, there is a standard argument in the case of $\dd$-modules that reduces the case of a general morphism to the composition of a closed embedding and a projection.
-Moreover, one may reduce to the case where all spaces involved are affine $n$-spaces $\mathbb{A}^n$, for various $n$.
-In the key example of projection $p \colon \mathbb{A}^n \times \mathbb{A}^m \to \mathbb{A}^n$, the functor $p_+$ is shown to preserve holonomicity by Bernstein's trick, using the Fourier transform on $\mathbb{A}^n \times \mathbb{A}^m$ to relate the cohomology of $p_+$ to $i^!$.
+Once the case of an open (or closed) embedding is understood, there is a standard argument for $\dd$-modules that reduces the case of a general morphism to the composition of a closed embedding and a projection.
+Moreover, one may reduce to the situation where all spaces involved are affine $n$-spaces $\mathbb{A}^n$, for various $n$.
+In the key example of the projection $p \colon \mathbb{A}^n \times \mathbb{A}^m \to \mathbb{A}^n$, the functor $p_+$ is shown to preserve holonomicity by Bernstein's trick, using the Fourier transform on $\mathbb{A}^n \times \mathbb{A}^m$ to relate the cohomology of $p_+$ to that of $i^!$.
 In the case of Cherednik algebras, our approach is broadly the same.
 However, it becomes far more involved because an arbitrary $\bc$-melys morphism cannot be factored as a melys closed embedding followed by a melys projection.

 Working backwards, we first show that if $\mf{k}, \h$ are linear representations of $W$ and $\varphi \colon \mf{k} \to \h$ is $\bc$-melys, then $\varphi^!$ and $\varphi_+$ preserve holonomicity; Theorem~\ref{thm:linearpreservholonomic}.
 This is done by showing that there is a factorization